Star-Studded Premiere of Wes Anderson’s ‘Asteroid City’ Lights Up Cannes

 Anderson is a regular in Cannes.
 He was here two years ago with The French Dispatch and in 2012 with Moonrise Kingdom, both in competition (as is Asteroid City).
 So far, he has always returned from the Croisette empty-handed.
 But perhaps the third time’s the charm.

-After its Cannes premiere, Asteroid City is rolling out stateside on June 23 through Focus.
+After its Cannes premiere, Asteroid City is rolling out stateside in select theaters June 16 and going nationwide on June 23 through Focus.

 THR Newsletters